 Ordered by how often each shows up.

-1. AI defaults to npm because it is the most common in training data
+1. AI defaults to npm because it dominates training data

 The vast majority of public Node tutorials use npm install.
-The model has the npm command vocabulary deeply trained.
-Without explicit project-level signaling, it reaches for npm first.
+The model has the npm command vocabulary trained deep.
+Without an explicit project-level signal, it reaches for npm first.

-How to spot it: AI suggests npm install <pkg> despite the repo having pnpm-lock.yaml or yarn.lock.
+How to spot it: the AI suggests npm install <pkg> despite the repo having pnpm-lock.yaml or yarn.lock.

 2. packageManager field missing from package.json